jgomez18UCM/Localization-Text-Recognition/training/README.md

 exact number of threads.
 The values are "12" in the "#Bulding tesseract" section.

 ### Pre-work
-Copy desired files to sharedFolder in order to work with them inside container, and keep persistency to they don't get deleted when container shutsdown.
+Copy desired files to _sharedFolder_ in order to work with them inside container, and keep persistency so they don't get deleted when container shutsdown.

-Moreover, copy desired fonts you're going to use in your container inside fonts folder.
+Moreover, copy desired fonts inside _fonts_ folder, so you can use them in the container.
 There is an Apex font as example.

 ## <u>Start Image and Run</u>
-To run the container and docker image simply run Docker Desktop and type in a terminal inside ./training folder:
+To run the container and docker image simply run Docker Desktop and type in a terminal inside _./training_ folder:

 ```
 docker compose up -d